metabase/metabase/docs/troubleshooting-guide/sql-logic-duplicated-data.md

 ## Duplicated rows
-Before you start, make sure you know the [schemas of your source tables or nested queries](#debugging-sql-logic).
+Before you start, make sure you know the [schemas of your source tables or nested queries][debugging-sql-logic].

 1. Are you missing a `GROUP BY` clause?
-2. Check if your source tables or upstream queries have duplicated rows.
+2. Check if your source tables or nested queries have duplicated rows.
+You'll need to repeat the steps below for every data source that contains duplicate rows.
     ```sql
-    -- Replace the column and table names in the query below.
-    -- If the row_count is greater than 1, you have duplicated rows in your results.
+    -- If the row_count is greater than 1,
+    -- you have duplicated rows in your results.

     SELECT <your_columns>, COUNT(*) AS row_count
     FROM <your_table_or_upstream_query>
     GROUP BY <your_columns>
     ORDER BY row_count DESC
     ;
     ```
-3. If your source tables or query results have duplicated rows:
-    - Treat your schema relationships as one-to-many or many-to-many.
-    - If the duplicates don’t seem intentional, let your database or Metabase admin know.
-4. Check the [table below](#join-types-and-schema-relationships) to see how your join type interacts with your schema relationships.
+4. Check the [table below](#join-types-and-schema-relationships) to see how your join type interacts with your table relationships.
-5. Reduce one or both of your schemas to fit one of the situations where duplicates are not possible.
-See the code snippet below for some options.
+5. Change your join type or reduce your tables to get a one-to-one relationship.
+For example:
     ```sql
-    # Put the "many" table(s) in a CTE.
+    -- Assume table_a is a one-to-many with table_b.

+    -- The query below will duplicate rows from table_b
+    -- for every matching row in table_a.

+    SELECT <your_columns>
+    FROM table_a
+    LEFT JOIN table_b
+    ON key_a = key_b
+    ;

+    -- Option 1:
+    -- Use an INNER JOIN.

+    -- The query below will get one row from table_b
+    -- for every matching row in table_a.

+    SELECT <your_columns>
+    FROM table_a
+    INNER JOIN table_b
+    ON key_a = key_b
+    ;

+    -- Option 2:
+    -- Use a CTE to aggregate the rows in table_b
+    -- so that it has a one-to-one relationship with table_a.

+    -- The query below will get aggregated values from table_b
+    -- for every matching row in table_a.

     WITH table_b_reduced AS (
-    SELECT <your_columns>
+    SELECT AGGREGATE_FUNCTION(<your_columns>)
     FROM table_b_reduced
     GROUP BY <your_columns>
     )